Job prospects Cook in the Saint John–St. Stephen Region

 Explore current and future job prospects for Cooks in the Saint John–St. Stephen Region.
 These trends also apply to people working as a cook.

-The employment outlook will be limited for Cooks (NOC 6322) in the Saint John - St. Stephen region for the 2019-2021 period.
+The employment outlook will be fair for Cooks (NOC 6322) in the Saint John - St. Stephen region for the 2021-2023 period.

 The following factors contributed to this outlook: